laeder/laeder.github.io/_posts/2019-07-23-leaving-insert-mode-without-esc-key.md

 ## CursorHoldI

-Someone mentioned this on Twitter and there was a pletora of answers but I was thinking there must be an easier way.
+Someone mentioned this on Twitter and there was a plethora of answers but I was thinking there must be an easier way.
 I remembered the trick I use for [turning off caps lock][capslock] and there should be something similar in insert mode, and there is; `` CursorHoldI `` is the same command but in insert mode and to